 A former pilot, Keith has always been an exercise enthusiast, whether at the gym, instructing young baseball players, or perfecting workouts at home.
 His determination to not allow his Parkinson’s diagnosis to define who he is and what he does is a beacon for everyone who knows him.
 His fitness training experience and knowledge reinforces all aspects of the Parkinson’s Fitness concept.

-Whether they are scheduling educational seminars for the local Parkinson’s community, interacting as class members, assisting as instructors, sharing their experiences as clinical trial participants, or creating innovative programming, Linda and Keith have turned what began as a vision into an expanding reality.
+Whether they are scheduling educational seminars for the local Parkinson’s community, interacting as class members, assisting as instructors, sharing their experiences as clinical trial participants, or creating innovative programming, Linda and Keith have turned what began as a vision for an underrepresented Parkinson’s population on the Massachusetts North Shore area into an expanding reality.

 * * * * * * * * * * * * * * * * * * * * * * * *